charlesm93/charlesm93.github.io/_pages/about.md

 # News

 * Starting in the summer of 2025, I will be an assistant professor of statistics at the <span style="color:Salmon">University of British Columbia</span>.
+Full statement [here](https://charlesm93.github.io/files/letter_move_to_UBC.pdf).

 * May 2025: I will attend AISTATS in Thailand to present our recent paper on [Variational Inference in Location-Scale Families](https://arxiv.org/abs/2410.11067).
 (Depending on circumstances, I may attend virtually.)